calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 Example ``edx.ui.lms.sequence.previous_selected`` events
 ********************************************************

-The following example shows the event that is emitted when a user navigates within the same subsection using the "previous" control.
+The following example shows the relevant fields in the event that is emitted when a user navigates within the same subsection using the "previous" control.

 .. code-block:: json